MEET THE FRONTIER STAFF

-John Patterson started working for Frontier Rodeo Co. in 2008.
-John is from Mesquite, TX and is no stranger to the rodeo industry.
-He started working for Neal Gay (Rafter G Rodeo Co.) when he was 10 years old, he continued working for them for 50 years.
-He now makes his home in Freedom, OK where he's one of the main truck drivers for Frontier Rodeo Co.
-When they're not at a rodeo you can find him in the shop as the Frontier mechanic.
-John has two sons and is the proud grandfather of three granddaughters.
+John Patterson started working for Frontier Rodeo Company in 2008.
+John is from Mesquite, Texas and is no stranger to the rodeo industry.
+He started working for Neal Gay when he was 10 years old and he continued working for them for 50 years.
+He now makes his home in Freedom, Oklahoma where he is one of the main truck drivers for Frontier Rodeo Company.
+When they are not at a rodeo you can find him in the shop as the Frontier mechanic.
+John has two sons and is the proud grandfather of four granddaughters.

 Butch Stewart - Livestock

-Butch is the father of rodeo manager Heath Stewart.
-After retiring, if you want to call it that.
-He and wife Brenda moved to Freedom, OK to help take care of the day-to-day duties on the Frontier Ranch while the rest of the crew is out of town putting on the rodeos.
-He started in 2013 and enjoys looking after the four-legged athletes of Frontier Rodeo Co.
+Butch is the father of rodeo manager, Heath Stewart.
+After retiring—if you want to call it that—he and his wife, Brenda, moved to Freedom, Oklahoma to help take care of the day-to-day duties on the Frontier Ranch while the rest of the crew is out producing rodeos.
+Since starting in 2013, he enjoys looking after the four-legged athletes of Frontier Rodeo Company.

 Tom Neuens - Livestock

 Tom comes to Freedom from the beautiful state of Wyoming.
-He's been with Frontier Rodeo Co. part-time since 2012.
+He's been with Frontier Rodeo Company part-time since 2012.
+He drives a truck and acts as arena director for Frontier Rodeo Company.
+When not on the rodeo road or working on the ranch you can find him in his leather shop.
+Tom also serves as the Chute Boss at the NFR.
 He has one daughter, Sloane.
-He drives a truck and acts as arena director for Frontier Rodeo Co.
-When not on the rodeo road or working on the ranch you can find him in his leather shop.
-He's been selected to work the National Finals Rodeo/NFR for 6 years as Chute Boss.

 Chase Finnell - Livestock

 Chase is the son of Heath & Shay Stewart.
-He graduated from Mooreland, OK High School in May of 2017.
-He will attend NWOSU in Alva, OK where he will be a member of the rodeo team as a team roper.
-He started working for Frontier Rodeo Co. in 2012 working on the ranch and travels to the rodeos.
+He graduated from Mooreland High School of Oklahoma in May of 2017.
+He attends Northwestern Oklahoma State University in Alva, Oklahoma.
+Chase started working for Frontier Rodeo Company in 2012.
+He works on the ranch and travels to the rodeos.
 He also enjoys taking the young bulls to American Bucking Bull, Inc. events.

 Denton Mars - Livestock

-Denton started working for Frontier Rodeo Co. in 2014.
-He's a graduate of Mooreland High School.
-He now attends NWOSU in Alva, OK where he's a member of the rodeo team.
+Denton started working for Frontier Rodeo Company in 2014.
+He's a graduate of Mooreland High School and now attends Northwestern Oklahoma State University in Alva, Oklahoma where he is a member of the rodeo team.
 In the summer you can find him on the rodeo trail as part of the Frontier Rodeo crew.
-When they're home in Freedom he works on the ranch.
+When they are home in Freedom he works on the ranch.

 Preston Kafka - Livestock

-Preston is from Wagner, SD.
-In March of 2018 he made the move from Goodwell, OK to Freedom.
-He's a graduate of Panhandle State University, where he was a member of the rodeo team.
-Kafka a Saddle Bronc rider, has slowed down and enters a few rodeos a year when he is not busy calving at the ranch.
+Preston is from Wagner, South Dakota.
+In March of 2018 he made the move from Goodwell, Oklahoma to Freedom.
+He is a graduate of Panhandle State University, where he was a member of the rodeo team.
+Preston, a Saddle Bronc rider, has slowed down and enters a few rodeos a year when he is not busy calving at the ranch.
 Preston and wife, Bailey, live on what we call the backside of the ranch, where he oversees approximately 500 head of cattle.